yu2/parser/logic.md

 If there is a space in the input, separate by space, work on each in turn

 ### Mode switching ("letter" and "word")
 0: Default mode is "word"
 1: If input length is 3, switch to "letter"
 2: In "letter", if input field is cleared, switch to "word"
 - If user is typing letter by letter, when input equals 3 letters, go to 1

 ### Matching affixes recursively with backtracking
-save matched affixes and their positions in the array
-if there are letters left and affixes have all been matched, go back and try another affix
-go through affixes
-when a contained affix is found, save it and run the function with the remaining letters
+save matched affixes and their positions in the array if there are letters left and affixes have all been matched, go back and try another affix go through affixes when a contained affix is found, save it and run the function with the remaining letters
 - success: there is 0 letters left
 - failure: there is 1 or more letters left, but they can't be matched
   - try different matches
   - use different affixes than the first time, like a transducer

+### Space delimiting
+in letter mode, when a space is encountered, put the current match into completedMatches and reset lastMatched in word mode, when a space is detected, save items surrounding each space as a separate array item

 ### Meeting notes
 gatotakuna
 misikuna
 misikuni is not real word
 ML and muysken
 gatokunatami
 ya
 yo
 try 1
-mishkishi should be mishki-shi
-mishilla
-solve compounds
-lliki is not in dictionary
+mishkishi should be mishki-shi mishilla solve compounds lliki is not in dictionary space verbs
-space
-verbs
-- not all words ending in na are verbs -- have to manually mark
-ar er ir spanish to na in Quichua
-if any of those endings, and -na, mark as verb
-shina is not verb
-anything is verbal attach to verb -- morphemes
+- not all words ending in na are verbs -- have to manually mark ar er ir spanish to na in Quichua if any of those endings, and -na, mark as verb shina is not verb anything is verbal attach to verb -- morphemes

 ### Promise-Aware Generator
 ```javascript